ASEAN School Games 2018 Full Results

 Just outside the 61.07 National Junior record of Jenny Rosales.
 Vallente has another 2 years to build on that.
 Thailand took bronze in 63.13.

-Bernalyn Bejoy who was the silver medalist at the 2018 SEA Youth missed the gun at the start and fell behind into fourth in 64.40s, over 2 seconds off her personal best.
+Bernalyn Bejoy, the silver medalist at the 2018 SEA Youth, missed the gun at the start and fell behind into fourth in 64.40s, over 2 seconds off her personal best.

 2018 ASEAN School Games Athletics Boys 400 Hurdles Final

 Kenneth Corpuz slipped down to 6th place for the Philippines.
-Malaysia and Indonesia had a blanket battle for first place.
+Malaysia and Indonesia had a blanket battle in the first place.